Yasser Harrak

 The Moroccan Al Aan weekly magazine qualified Harrak's analysis of Shi'ism in the country as most scientific and elaborate after his interview with journalist Aziz El Hor.
 In his study of Sunni extremism, Iraqi leftist journalist Saeb Khalil cited Harrak's work on Shiaphobia and its sociopolitical manifestations in the Arab world.
 In an article on Moroccan popular culture, philanthropist Ali Issa Alwabari, from the International Center for Research and Studies, relied heavily on Harrak's essay regarding the role of Fatima Zahra in the Moroccan popular culture.

 Education

 Yasser Harrak graduated from Concordia University in Montreal with a degree in Political Science and Religion.
-He was conferred the graduate certificate in Middle Eastern Studies by American Public University System's School of Security and Global Studies.
+He was conferred the master's degree in International Relations and Global Security and the graduate certificate in Middle Eastern Studies by American Public University System's School of Security and Global Studies.
 In 2018, he was inducted into the West Virginia Iota chapter of Pi Gamma Mu Social Science Honor Society and the Golden Key International Honor Society.